Learn how you can stall the development of full-blown Multiple Myeloma with evidence-based nutritional and supplementation therapies.

 You have been diagnosed with several possibly overlapping issues many/all of which may be contributing to your pain.
 I will address as many possibilities as I can.

 Re nerve pain and MGUS.
-As you know, MGUS is supposed to be asymptomatic aka you are supposed to have any nerve pain.
-However pain as a possible MGUS symptom is well documented.
+As you know, MGUS is supposed to be asymptomatic aka you are not supposed to have any nerve pain.
+However, pain as a possible MGUS symptom is well-documented.
 Further, nerve pain is well documented for fibromyalgia as well.
 Also as you probably know, conventional oncology considers MGUS to be a “blood disorder” and therefore can offer no therapies.

 Please consider the pre- MM cancer coaching program.
 The information provided will has been shown to reduce your risk of progressing to MM and I have worked with MGUS patients who tell me that they have slowly reduced their m-spike.